informalsystems/quint/doc/adr001-transpiler-architecture.md

 The parser does two things:

- 1. The parser checks, whether the string is a syntactically correct sentence that represents a TNT module.
+ 1. The parser checks, whether the string is a syntactically correct sentence that represents a Quint module.
 If it is not, the parser returns at least one error.

- 1. The parser translates the ANTLR-specific abstract syntax tree into TNT IR.
+ 1. The parser translates the ANTLR-specific abstract syntax tree into Quint IR.

 The parser does not do any name resolution.
-It simply parses a string and produces a module in TNT IR.
+It simply parses a string and produces a module in Quint IR.
 Expressions in the module may refer to undeclared names.
 The module may contain imports from the modules that are defined outside of the parsed module.

 ### 3.3.
 Resolve

-Resolve names in a module represented with TNT IR.
+Resolve names in a module represented with Quint IR.

 **Precondition:** `context.units[task.name]` is of the form: